Arijeet2580/Arijeet2580/README.md

 ====================================================================================================================================

 * ✉️  You can contact me at [kararijeet26@gmail.com](mailto:kararijeet26@gmail.com)
-* 🧠  I'm learning JavaScript and DSA
+* 🧠  I'm currently learning web-devlopment
 * 🤝  I'm open to collaborating on interesting projects in Website Development

 ### Skills